THE NUSSELT-REYNOLDS PRIZE

 NUSSELT (1882 ·1957)

-Ernest Kraft Wilhelm Nusselt was born in Nürnberg on November 25.
+Ernst Kraft Wilhelm Nusselt was born in Nürnberg on November 25th.
 1882.
-His early education was received in München and in 1907 he obtained his doctoral degree from the Technische Hochschulc München.
+His early education he received in München.
+There he obtained in 1907 his doctoral degree from Technische Hochschule München.
 His dissertation dealt with the thermal conductivity of insulating materials.
-After studying for some time with Mollier at Dresden and gaining industrial experience with Sulzer, Switzerland, and Badische Anilin und Sodafabrik (BASF), Germany, he became Professor at Karlsruhe in 1920.
-After five years he returned to the Technische Hochschule München to take up the Professorship of the Institute of Theoretical Machine-Science, which is now called Technische Thermodynamik.
+After studying for some time with Mollier at Dresden and gaining industrial experience with Sulzer, Switzerland, and Badische Anilin und Sodafabrik (BASF), Germany, he became Professor at Technische Hochschule Karlsruhe in 1920.
+Five years later he returned to Technische Hochschule München to take up the Professorship of the Institute of Theoretical Machine-Science, which is now called Technische Thermodynamik.

 Although primarily interested in heat transfer, he also applied his considerable talents to combustion and mass transfer problems, the fruit of which have found their way into the category of “seminal“ contributions to their respective fields.
 For example, his analysis of laminar film condensation in 1916.